Skip to main content

 6

-What is the worst code you have ever shipped to production?
-Why did you ship it?
+What is the worst code you have ever shipped to production and why did you ship it?

 What to listen for